M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 9.7 Revision 19 active-X
+Version 9.7 Revision 20 active-X
 Update gui controls.
+New meditor in info.gsb